 Student Awards can help you with questions about OSAP, financial aid, bursaries and awards.
 613-533-2216.

-Begin your course in Moodle or OnQ
+Begin your course in OnQ

-Begin Your Online Course by logging in to Moodle or OnQ on the first day of class (or 48 hours after you enroll in SOLUS for late enrollments).
+Begin Your Online Course by logging in to OnQ on the first day of class (or 48 hours after you enroll in SOLUS for late enrollments).
 From here you will be able to access the course schedule and lessons, submit assignments and check your grades.
 You can also communicate with your instructor, TA, and other students in the course.
 Your instructor or TA will email you at your Queen’s email address within the first week of the term to introduce themselves and the course to you.

 Add or Drop Courses